MotionMaker/prisim-copy-paste-highlighter-tool/README.md

 Useful in general for screen shots to add to other authoring software.

-Uses PHP.
-See below how to modify to static HTML.
+Uses PHP to support theme switching.

 Sample themes in repo are PrismJS 1.15.0 and include all languages.